 d.
 The revolt of 1857 was crushed by the British leading to their supremacy over Indian society.

 6. What impact did Bahadur Shah Zafar’s support to the rebellion have on the people and the ruling families?

 Aurangzeb was considered as the last strong and powerful Mughal ruler of India.
 After his death, the Mughal rulers only had a symbolic presence.
 But Mughal rulers still had their influence over small chiefs and rulers across the country.
-The revolt of 1857 started only when Bahadur Shah Zafar, the last ruler of Mughals, gave his permission.
+The revolt of 1857 started only when Bahadur Shah Zafar, the last ruler of the Mughals, gave his permission.
 His support for the revolt made leaders from various places become confident about opposing the British.
 Zafar asked all the leaders to form a confederacy to fight against the British.
-Many small, large kingdoms, rulers and chieftains supported the revolt after Bahadur Shah Zafar extending his support to the revolt.
+Many small, large kingdoms, rulers and chieftains supported the revolt after Bahadur Shah Zafar extended his support to the revolt.
 Hence, his support for the rebellion had a widespread effect on the people and the ruling families.

 7. How did the British succeed in securing the submission of the rebel landowners of Awadh?

-British followed a two-pronged approach to suppress the rebel landowners of Awadh:
+The British followed a two-pronged approach to suppress the rebel landowners of Awadh:

 a.
 The first approach was to hang the rebel landowners who had killed British personnel, in order to threaten the people of Awadh by showing them the consequences of any revolts in future.